-Much of the tech I test and that consumers use daily is in your face and personal.
-By design, it becomes part of our everyday lives.
-However, the backbone to any connected device is its network, whether its Wi-Fi, ethernet or cellular.
+Much of the tech gear that I test and that consumers use daily is in your face and personal.
+Our phones and our laptops become part of our everyday lives.
+But the backbone to any connected device is its network, whether it's Wi-Fi, Ethernet or cellular.

 These devices, at least the consumer-facing ones, are ones that you set up and leave running.
-Hopefully, there's minimal troubleshooting during their lifetime, and truthfully, they're not the most fun.
-However, especially in a house or apartment, the Wi-Fi network is the backbone of our connected and technologically enhanced lives.
+Hopefully, there's minimal troubleshooting during their lifetime, and you can ignore them.
+But especially in a house or apartment, the Wi-Fi network is critical to our technologically enhanced lives.

-So when it comes down to it, that Wi-Fi router is critical.
-The issue is deciding what router to buy.
-There are many to choose from and there's a variety of technical standards that consumers have to cut through.
+The issue is deciding which router to buy.
+There are many to choose from, and there's a variety of technical standards that consumers have to cut through.

-Before we dive deep on our top picks, here's a bit of sneak peak:
+Before we dive deep into the technology and our top picks, here's a bit of a sneak peek:

 What to look for in a Wi-Fi router

 In its simplest form, a router's job is to broadcast the network (aka the internet) from the modem.
-Chances are you likely have a standard router rented from the internet service provider or a purchased standalone router that's connected to your modem via an Ethernet cable.
-The router then takes that hardwired connection and broadcasts it to your home or the coverage net it can fill.
+Chances are you have a standard router rented from your internet service provider or a purchased standalone router that's connected to your modem via an Ethernet cable.
+The router then takes that hardwired connection and broadcasts it to the widest coverage net it can fill.

-A traditional standalone router is good for a network with a few devices and an older building.
-Think of a home or apartment with cement walls, as that is tougher to broadcast a signal through.
-These standalone Wi-Fi routers are generally cheaper for a simpler less advanced model.
+A traditional standalone router is good for a network with a few devices and an older building -- for instance, a home or apartment with cement walls, as those are tougher to broadcast a signal through.
+These standalone Wi-Fi routers are generally cheaper for a simple, less advanced model.

+The choice comes down to your space and the speed.
 Mesh Wi-Fi routers are better for a larger space with many devices on the network, especially for streaming.
-In this setup, you have one main access point that connects to the modem via an ethernet cord and two other access points that connect wirelessly to the main point.
+In this setup, you have one main access point that connects to the modem via an Ethernet cord and two other access points that connect wirelessly to the main point.
 This gives you a larger area of coverage and is great if you're trying to power several floors.

-Specifics on networking can be daunting and scary, and it can push you away from buying a router or attempting to buy one.
+Specifics on networking can be daunting and scary, which might make you give up on the idea of buying a router.
 However, you don't have to be a network expert to make an informed decision.
-Once you decide on a mesh router vs. a standard router, you'll likely see dual-band or tri-band, along with 2.4 GHz or 5 GHz on the box.
-So luckily these two features go hand-in-hand.
+Once you decide on a mesh router vs. a standard router, the next choice you're likely to face is dual-band or tri-band, along with 2.4 GHz or 5 GHz.
+Luckily, these two features go hand in hand.

-A dual-band router offers two bands for devices to join; a 2.4 GHz and a 5 GHz band.
-The 2.4 GHz is older and has interference with other household appliances that might be on the same wavelength, whiile 5 GHz is newer and is used in most modern devices.
-And, as you likely guessed, a tri-band router packs an additional band for devices to connect.
+A dual-band router offers two bands for devices to join: a 2.4 GHz and a 5 GHz band.
+The 2.4 GHz band is older and could run into interference from other household appliances that might be on the same wavelength, while 5 GHz is newer and is used in most modern devices.
+And, as you probably guessed, a tri-band router packs an additional band for devices to connect.
 It gives you two 5 GHz bands and one 2.4 GHz band.

 Our favorite Wi-Fi routers

-If you have a large house and several connected devices (ranging from phones to TVs and even connected appliances), the AmpliFI WiFi HD System by Ubiquiti might be the best option, as it covers up to 10,000 square feet.
-Like Google WiFi, you can set up AmpliFI through an app for iOS or Android that gives you control over practically every aspect of your network.
+If you have a large house and several connected devices (ranging from phones to TVs and even connected appliances), the AmpliFi Wi-Fi HD System by Ubiquiti might be the best option, as it covers up to 10,000 square feet.
+You can set up AmpliFi through an app for iOS or Android that gives you control over practically every aspect of your network.

-Plus, the main access point has a touchscreen that can share current speeds, the connected devices and other pertinent info.
+The main access point has a touchscreen that can share current speeds, the connected devices and other pertinent info.
 The other two access points are attached to power ports with magnets and can be placed almost anywhere.
-These are pretty high-tech, as well, and can increase the network coverage by a significant amount.
+These are pretty high-tech and can increase the network coverage by a significant amount.

-Google WiFi is super simple Mesh router solution that won't break the bank.
+Google Wi-Fi is a super simple mesh router solution that won't break the bank.
 Unlike other routers that might need you to visit IP addresses and go through a long setup process, Google does it through an app for iOS or Android.
 It's a step-by-step process, and the networking hardware inside each access point will impress.
-The three pack can cover up to 4,500 square feet.
+The three-pack can cover up to 4,500 square feet.
 Plus, it will intelligently choose which access point to connect, hopefully making buffering a thing of the past.

-Samsung's second try at mesh networking undercuts Google WiFi with the same amount of coverage.
+Samsung's second try at mesh networking matches Google Wi-Fi, with the same amount of coverage.
 This three-pack of access points can cover up to 4,500 square feet and uses adaptive network management.
 This means that it will intelligently manage each connected device and strive to deliver the best network experience possible.
-Samsung parted with Plume on this, so you will need two apps (both for iOS or Android) to fully use this system.
+Samsung partnered with Plume on this, so you will need two apps (both for iOS or Android) to fully use this system.

 Simply put, this is an absolute beast of a router.
 The ASUS AC5300 has a whopping eight antennas and can cover up to 5,000 square feet.
 It is a tri-band router with two 5 GHz channels and a single 2.4 GHz channel.
-Additionally, you get five ethernet ports and a USB 3.0 port.
-This way, you can plug an external hard drive in for network attached storage.
-This needs setting up, but ASUS includes instructions and customer support.
+Additionally, you get five Ethernet ports and a USB 3.0 port.
+This way, you can plug in an external hard drive for network attached storage.
+This requires setting up, but ASUS includes instructions and customer support.